HomeAboutDestinationsContact

 Torun, Poland’s Gingerbread Town: Things to Do & Travel Guide

-You’ve heard of Warsaw and Krakow, but have you ever heard of the medieval Polish town called Torun?
-It’s a great stop on your tour of Poland and also makes a great day trip from Gdansk or Poznan.
 It’s been inhabited for millennia but its prime time was in the medieval era.
-It became an import trade route and hosted a Teutonic fortress in the 13th century.
-In the 15th-16th centuries, it was even one of the largest cities in Poland.
-It is also the home of Nicolas Copernicus, the astronomer who discovered that the sun is the centre of the universe.
+Torun as it is today was established by Teutonic Knights in the 13th century – at a site that’s still standing!
+It became an import trade route and in the 15th-16th centuries, it was even one of the largest cities in Poland.
+It is also the home of Nicolas Copernicus in the 15th century, the astronomer who discovered that the sun is the centre of the universe.

 Torun, Poland